petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 ```

 #### When do we want a `BoundedStash` vs. an `UnboundedStash`
-99% of the time you are going to want to use `UnboundedStash` - which allows your `Stash` to accept an unlimited number of messages. a `BoundedStash` should only be used when you want to set a maximum number of messages that can be stashed at any given time - your actor will crash whenever your `Stash` exceeds the limit of your `BoundedStash`.
+99% of the time you are going to want to use `UnboundedStash` - which allows your `Stash` to accept an unlimited number of messages.
+A `BoundedStash` should only be used when you want to set a maximum number of messages that can be stashed at any given time - your actor will crash whenever your `Stash` exceeds the limit of your `BoundedStash`.

 #### Do we have to initialize the `Stash`?
 But wait a minute, there's a new `Stash` property on the `UserActor` that includes a public getter and setter - does this mean that we have to initialize `Stash` ourselves? **NO!**